-“Period” means the duration of the Agreement which is four months unless otherwise stated in the Customer proposal.
+“Period” means the duration of the Agreement which is twelve months unless otherwise stated in the Customer proposal.

-“PPC Services” means pay per click services and products such as Google Adwords, Facebook, Bing that ROI may manage on behalf of the Customer the Terms of which are governed by the PPC Terms attached hereto.
+“PPC Services” means pay per click services and products such as Google AdWords, Facebook, Bing that ROI may manage on behalf of the Customer the Terms of which are governed by the PPC Terms attached hereto (Attachment A).

 “Service Fee” means the specified rate, price or lump sum amount for the performance of each item of the Services as adjusted in accordance with the Agreement.

-“Terms and Conditions” means the terms and conditions of the Agreement as provided in clause 2.2.
+“Terms and Conditions” means the terms and conditions set out in this document.

-“Website” means those of the Customer’s website or website which specifically are to be the subject of the Services.
+“Website” means those of the Customer’s website or website which specifically are to be the subject of the Services (Attachment B).

 (a) ROI’s Terms and Conditions received by the Customer; or